Bamboooz/SysInfo32/README.md

 STILL WORKING ON PROJECT, DOWNLOAD IS AVAILABLE BUT A LOT STUFF DONT WORK (THEY ARE NOT FINISHED) !!!

-# Code Quality
-0/10

 # Author
 @Bamboooz - Main Dev, Frontend and Backend Designer.
-@Illuminator3 - helped with a few things.
+@Illuminator3 - Solved a few errors that I couldn't solve.
 # License
 Mozilla Public License 2.0

 # Supported platforms
-Windows Only ( i think )
+Currently we only support Windows systems, but we want to support other systems such as Linux and MacOS in future.

 # Supported features
 - Main Information About System Like: Architecture, System Name etc.